tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/location-service.md

 ## unregister

-This DSL un-registers provided `Connection` from Location Service
+This DSL un-registers the provided `Connection` from Location Service

 @extref[Connection](csw_scaladoc:csw/location/models/Connection) can be one of: